Off & On

 In addition, the following selections can be made in MY CAR:

-- Warning with vibration in the steering wheel: - On or Off.
+- Warning with vibration in the steering wheel: Vibration only - On or Off.

-- Both, Warning with vibration in the steering wheel and Active steering: - On or Off.
+- Both Warning with vibration in the steering wheel and Active steering: Full function - On or Off.

 LKA intervenes and steers away.

-If the vehicle approaches the left or right side line of the lane and the direction indicator is not activated, the car is steered back into the lane.
+If the car approaches the left or right side line of the lane and the direction indicator is not activated, the car is steered back into the lane.

 Warning with vibration in steering wheel

-If the vehicle crosses a side line then Lane Keeping Aid alerts the driver with pulsating vibration in the steering wheel.
+If the car crosses a side line then Lane Keeping Aid will alert the driver with vibration in the steering wheelSteering wheel vibration varies - the longer the time for which the car has crossed the side line, the more pulses there are..
 This occurs regardless of whether the car is actively steered back by applying a slight steering torque.

 LKA does not intervene in sharp inside bends.

-In certain cases, Lane Keeping Aid allows the car to cross side lines without engaging active steering or alerting with pulsating vibration in the steering wheel.
-Using an adjacent lane for dynamic cornering when there is a clear line of vision is an example of one such case.
+In certain cases Lane assistance will allow the car to cross lane lines without engaging active steering or activating a warning.
+Using an adjacent lane for cutting a corner when there is a clear line of vision is an example of this.